Strobel, Sgt. Herbert F.

 Upon arriving at the fort, they were greeted by General Edward P. King Jr. who apologized that they had to live in tents and receive their meals from food trucks until their barracks were completed.
 He informed the battalion he had learned of their arrival just days before they arrived.
 After he was satisfied that they were settled in, he left them.
 It rained the first night in the tents flooding many of the tents.
 They also quickly learned not to leave their shoes on the ground or they became moldy.

-After spending three weeks in tents, they moved into their barracks on October 18, the barracks were described as being on stilts with walls that from the floor were five feet of a weaved matting called sawali This allowed the men to dress.
+After spending three weeks in tents, they moved into their barracks on October 18th, the barracks were described as being on stilts with walls that from the floor were five feet of a weaved matting called sawali This allowed the men to dress.
 Above five feet the walls were open and allowed for breezes to blow through the barracks making them more comfortable than the tents.
 There were no doors or windows.
 The wood that was used for the support beams was the best mahogany available.
 For personal hygiene, a man was lucky if he was near a faucet with running water.

-The days were described as hot and humid, but if a man could find shade it was cooler in the shade.
-The Filipino winter had started when they arrived so when they went to bed it was hot but by morning the soldiers needed a blanket.
-They turned in all their wool uniforms and were issued cotton shirts and trousers, the regular uniform in the Philippines.
+The days were described as hot and humid, but if a man was able to find shade it was always cooler in the shade.
+The Filipino winter had started when they arrived, and although it was warm when they went to sleep by morning the soldiers needed a blanket.
+They turned in all their wool uniforms and were issued cotton shirts and trousers which were the regular uniform in the Philippines.
 They were also scheduled to receive sun helmets.

 A typical workday was from 7:00 to 11:30 A.M. with an hour and a half lunch.
 The afternoon work time was from 1:30 to 2:30 P.M.
 At that time, it was considered too hot to work, but the battalion continued working and called it, “recreation in the motor pool.”
 Tank commanders studied books on their tanks and instructed their crews on the 30 and 50-caliber machine guns.
 The tankers learned to dismantle the guns and put them together.
 They did it so often that many men could take the guns apart and assemble them while wearing blindfolds.
 They never fired the guns because Gen. King could not get Gen. MacArthur to release ammunition for them.